MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/navigation-focus.md

 ---
-title: "Working with Navigation and Focus"
+title: "Working with tvOS Navigation and Focus in Xamarin"
 description: "This article covers the concept of Focus and how it is used to present and handle Navigation inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: DD72E95F-AE9B-47D2-B132-5FA5FBD8026E